mab253/software-interventions-spring22/README.md

   - "Resource One" from _Broad Band_, Claire Evans (will post pages)
   - on automation (will post)

+**Feedback: I will give feedback on your blog posts so far by this date**

 for next class: \
 **Assignment:** Write project log #4, prototype & project validation